Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/08/minimising-risk.md

 Why am I allowed to remove my facemask when I arrive at my final destination?
 As I already mentioned, the measures are intended to minimise risk.
 The rule of keeping a physical distance of 1.5 metres between people is also designed to reduce the level of risk.
 The more people – and different groups of people – returning to university buildings, the more crowded it will become in corridors, in queues or just standing around.
 By wearing a facemask, we reduce the higher risk of infection that exists in indoor spaces.
 As soon as I reach my destination, I can control my immediate environment much more effectively – by ventilating a room and keeping my distance, for example.
 At that stage, not wearing a mask becomes acceptable.

 Do I really have to put on a facemask if I just go from my own office to see my colleague across the corridor?
 That depends.
 If the corridor is frequented by many people (and different groups of people), then wearing a facemask is advisable.
 But if the office is located at the end of a corridor not open to the public, then not wearing a mask is okay.
 I think we need to use common sense in how we implement each rule.
 It is impossible to cater for every individual scenario.

-If wearing a facemask is compulsory, will ETH Zurich provide them free of charge to employees and students?
-Facemasks with the ETH design will be available to buy at a discounted price in the ETH Store from the start of September.
-But the ETH Executive Board has decided that for cost reasons staff and students must buy their own masks.
-Most of us already have a mask as they are mandatory in both shops and public transport in Zurich.
-But if the nature of their work means an ETH employee needs a facemask due to unavoidable close contact with other people (for example in a lab or workshop), masks are considered to be part of personal protective equipment and will be supplied free of charge by the relevant departments.

 Aerosols are increasingly seen as an infection risk.
 What protection do facemasks actually provide against them?
 Facemasks certainly provide some protection against aerosols, but that obviously depends on the type of mask.
 FFP2 masks are excellent at blocking aerosols in both directions.
 Surgical masks also offer 80% risk reduction, while the main purpose of community masks is to act as a barrier to contain aerosols when people talk.
 Naturally these two types of mask never provide a tight enough seal to prevent aerosols getting through.